-The Agency shall give advance notice to the Community and to the States concerned before arrival of Agency inspectors at facilities or material balance areas outside facilities, as follows:
+The Agency shall give advance notice to Switzerland before arrival of inspectors at facilities or material balance areas outside facilities, as follows:

-- (a) For ad hoc inspections pursuant to Article 71(b), at least 24 hours; for those pursuant to Article 71(a) as well as the activities provided for in Article 48, at least one week; - (b) For special inspections pursuant to Article 73, as promptly as possible after the Agency and the Community have consulted as provided for in Article 77, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to Article 72, at least 24 hours in respect of the facilities referred to in Article 80(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.
+(a) For ad hoc inspections pursuant to Article 71(c), at least 24 hours; for those pursuant to Article 71(a) and (b) as well as the activities provided for in Article 48, at least one week;

+- (b) For special inspections pursuant to Article 73, as promptly as possible after Switzerland and the Agency have consulted as provided for in Article 77, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to Article 72, at least 24 hours in respect of the facilities referred to in Article 80(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.

-Such notice of inspections shall include the names of the Agency inspectors and shall indicate the facilities and the material balance areas outside facilities to be visited and the period during which they will be visited.
-If the Agency inspectors are to arrive from outside the States, the Agency shall also give advance notice of the place and time of their arrival in the States.
+Such notice of inspections shall include the names of the inspectors and shall indicate the facilities and the material balance areas outside facilities to be visited and the periods during which they will be visited.
+If the inspectors are to arrive from outside Switzerland the Agency shall also give advance notice of the place and time of their arrival in Switzerland.

 Notwithstanding the provisions of Article 83, the Agency may, as a supplementary measure, carry out without advance notification a portion of the routine inspections pursuant to Article 80 in accordance with the principle of random sampling.
-In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided to it pursuant to Article 64(b).
-Moreover, whenever practicable, and on the basis of the operational programme it shall advise the Community and the State concerned periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
-In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for the Community and the State concerned and for facility operators, bearing in mind the relevant provisions of Articles 44 and 89.
-Similarly the Community and the State concerned shall make every effort to facilitate the task of Agency inspectors.
+In performing any unannounced inspections, the Agency shall fully take into account any operational programme provided by Switzerland pursuant to Article 64(b).
+Moreover, whenever practicable, and on the basis of the operational programme, it shall advise Switzerland periodically of its general programme of announced and unannounced inspections, specifying the general periods when inspections are foreseen.
+In carrying out any unannounced inspections, the Agency shall make every effort to minimize any practical difficulties for Switzerland and for facility operators, bearing in mind the relevant provisions of Articles 44 and 89.
+Similarly Switzerland shall make every effort to facilitate the task of the inspectors.

-Designation of Agency inspectors
+Designation of inspectors

-The following procedures shall apply to the designation of Agency inspectors:
+The following procedures shall apply to the designation of inspectors:

-- (a) The Director General shall inform the Community and the States in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an Agency inspectors for the States; - (b) The Community shall inform the Director General within thirty days of the receipt of such a proposal whether the proposal is accepted; - .(c) The Director General may designate each official who has been accepted by the Community and the States as one of the Agency inspectors for the States, and shall inform the Community and the States of such designations; and - (d) The Director General, acting in response to a request by the Community or on his own initiative, shall immediately inform the Community and the States of the withdrawal of the designation of any official as an Agency inspector for the States.
+- (a) The Director General shall inform Switzerland in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant of each Agency official he proposes for designation as an inspector for Switzerland: - (b) Switzerland shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) The Director General may designate each official who has been accepted by Switzerland as one of the inspectors for Switzerland, and shall inform Switzerland of such designations; and - (d) The Director General, acting in response to a request by Switzerland or on his own initiative, shall immediately inform Switzerland of the withdrawal of the designation of any official as an inspector for Switzerland.

-Lowever, in respect of Agency inspectors needed for the activities provided for in Article 48 and to carry out ad hoc inspections pursuant to Article 71(a) the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
-If such designation appears impossible within this time limit, Agency inspectors for such purposes shall be designated on a temporary basis.
+However, in respect of inspectors needed for the activities provided for in Article 48 and to carry out ad hoc inspections pursuant to Article 71(a) and (b) the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
+If such designation appears impossible within this time limit, inspectors for such purposes shall be designated on a temporary basis.

-The States shall grant or renew as quickly as possible appropriate visas, where required, for each Agency inspector designated pursuant to Article 85.
+Switzerland shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Switzerland.

-Conduct and visits of Agency inspectors
+Conduct and visits of inspectors